 Updated Appointment Policy for Clients Cornerstone Animal Hospital during COVID-19 Pandemic ***Effective Immediately (March 21, 2020)*

 At Cornerstone Animal Hospital, we are committed to maintaining the health and safety of our patients, as well as the safety of our clients and staff.
 Due to the Coronavirus pandemic, we are taking extra precautions that we wanted to make you aware of.
-With the increase in positive cases in the local area, and in trying to follow every guideline to minimize spread of this virus in the spirit of restrictions put in place by Hays County, we are having to implement a new protocol that prohibits clients from entering the premises of our practice.
+With the increase in positive cases in the local area, and in trying to follow every guideline to minimize the spread of this virus in the spirit of restrictions put in place by Hays County, we are having to implement a new protocol that prohibits clients from entering the premises of our practice.
 We are still open and available to see pets during business hours, with the protocol outlined below.

 First of all, there have been no reports of pets showing illness from COVID-19.
 The AVMA (American Veterinary Medical Association) is working closely with the CDC, FDA, and WHO (World Health Organization) to monitor the situation, and we will post updates should anything change.